Sometimes obstacles may seem insurmountable, but if you follow the advice below you can definitely overcome any obstacle in your way!

 Three years ago you started playing the piano for the first time and it all seemed so easy.

-You passed your graded examinations with flying colours and your on your way to grade 4 now.
+You passed your graded examinations with flying colours and you are on your way to grade 4 now.

 You even start to think… “Can I really do this?”.